 The heart is made up of four valves: the tricuspid, pulmonary, mitral, and aortic valves.
 These valves allow blood flow into or out of the heart's four chambers.
-Heart valve disease occurs when one of more of these valves are not working properly.
+Heart valve disease occurs when one or more of these valves are not working properly.

-Patients will receive a full assessment on their initial visit.
+Patients will receive a full assessment on their first visit.
 Any tests previously taken will be reviewed in order to tailor the assessment to each patient and to avoid repeated tests.
 The heart valve team at UMMC will use test results to determine and recommend the best possible treatment option for each patient's unique needs.

 Depending on previous testing, patients may undergo additional screenings such as: